 With Super Bowl this weekend, I thought I’d do something a little different.
 One of my favourite things to order when I’m eating out Mexican is Carnitas, whether it’s in a taco, taquitos or bowl.
 There is nothing like the flavour of this delicious slow-cooked, pork.
 Cooked until tender, then shredded, Carnitas can be enjoyed in dishes “as is”, or quickly fry it up in a frying pan to make it crispy.

 So today I’m sharing the basic Carnitas recipe.
 It’s perfect for making up ahead and refrigerating or freezing.
 Then on the big day, just thaw and enjoy in your favourite dishes.
 And speaking of favourite dishes, I’ll be showing you 4 different ways to use your Carnitas.
 Tomorrow I’ll be sharing two easy and delicious recipes for Carnitas Tacos and Carnitas Flautas.
 They share the same ingredients, they are just put together a little differently.
-Then on Friday, watch for a delicious Carnitas Pizza recipe and finally on Saturday, an easy Carnitas Drunken Sandwiches.
+Then on Friday, watch for a delicious Carnitas Pizza recipe.
 They are all pictured in the header photo, so you can see how delicious they all look!

 The great thing about all these dishes is that they all use basically the same ingredients, but they each have distinctive flavours and textures, so it’s easy to create a bunch of different dishes easily.
 Perfect for Super Bowl Sunday!
 If you are planning your shopping list, you’ll need red onion, jalapeno peppers, Mexican cotija (or feta) cheese, fresh cilantro (or flat-leafed parsley), sour cream and a tiny bit of heavy cream for all of the recipes.
 On top of that, the tacos need flour or corn tortillas and the flautas need flour tortillas.
 You’ll need crusty rolls and enchilada sauce for the sandwiches and store-bought pizza dough and enchilada sauce for the pizza.